 Westland Tai Poutini National Park

 The Franz Josef and Fox glaciers are major attractions in the park.
-At Franz Josef, tourists flock to see the startling cascades of white ice, framed by lush forest.
+At Franz Josef, tourists flock to see the startling cascades of white ice.
 The glacier is visited by about 250,000 people each year.

-As at Aoraki/Mt Cook, guided glacier walks and climbs, scenic flights and heli-skiing are popular at the Franz Josef and Fox glaciers.
+As at Aoraki/Mount Cook, guided glacier walks and climbs, scenic flights and heli-skiing are popular at the Franz Josef and Fox glaciers.

 Geologist Julius Haast, exploring the Aoraki/Mt Cook region in 1862, was awed by the grandeur of its peaks and glaciers: